linkev/Dell-Optiplex-7050-Micro-Hackintosh/BIOS.md

 - **Intel Ready Mode** - Disabled

 ## POST Behaviour
-- **Adapter Warnings** - Disabled to prevent the boot process from being halted
+- **Adapter Warnings** - Disabled, to prevent the boot process from being halted
 - **Numlock LED** - Enabled, up to you though
 - **Keyboard Errors** - Disabled
 - **Fastboot** - I set it to Thorough, up to you as well, I prefer everything to be initialized at the start